arm-university/Optimizing-Generative-AI-on-Arm-Processors/README.md

 This course assumes a foundational understanding of machine learning, including completion of a basic introductory course, such as one at the undergraduate level.

-Additionally to run the laboratory exercises, we assume you have access to a Raspberry Pi 5 and an Arm-based cloud instance.
-We have validated this on an AWS Graviton instance but it is expected to work through other cloud service providers.
+Additionally to run the laboratory exercises, we assume you have access to a Raspberry Pi 5 and an Arm-based Cloud instance.
+We have validated this on an AWS Graviton instance but it is expected to work through other Cloud service providers.

 ---